matthew-robertson/Useful_things/I Learned Something Today/Modelling.md

 1. You only improve if you figure out what parts went well and what went poorly.
 1. Paint.
 More.
 Minis.
 Try and paint daily if possible.
 It's the best way to improve.
 1. Read painting blogs like massivevoodoo, or videos like miniac.
+1. Makeup brushes make for good dry-brushing brushes.
+Only use your dry-brushes for dry-brushing.
+It'll shred brushes.
+1. OSL (Object Source Lighting) is hard as hell.
+A decent technique is to do all your regular painting, and then apply a glaze to try and get the glow you want.
+Increase brightness/intensity nearer to the light source (for instance, using a really bright blue or even white highlights for something glowing blue)

 ## Airbrushing